Beaches Near Madrid: Best Coastal Day Trips from the Capital

 The reservoir is set in lush surroundings and being a hub for water sports, this is a great spot if you are looking for a more action-packed day.
 Whilst the reservoir isn’t easily reached by public transport, it is easily accessible by car.
 The journey time is 1 hour and 15 minutes.

-Pro Tip – The beaches at San Juan Reservoir can get very
+Pro Tip – The beaches at San Juan Reservoir can get very crowded in the summer months.
+Arrive early to snag the best spots!

 4. Playa de Estremera